An ‘IT army’ is fighting Russian propaganda

 In the late morning, a group from the territorial defense forces deployed in the city’s center stopped an ambulance after receiving information that saboteurs were using ambulances to sow chaos, according to a hotel security guard who witnessed the stop.
 The militiamen checked the vehicle and let it go, satisfied that it contained medical personnel.

-Later in the afternoon, Anton Herashchenko, an adviser to Ukraine’s Interior Ministry declared on his Telegram channel that “a group of Chechen saboteurs who were moving around Kiev in an ambulance had just been shot by the valiant Ukrainian military intelligence officers in Kiev, partly shot, partly detained!”
+Later in the afternoon, Anton Herashchenko, an adviser to Ukraine’s Interior Ministry declared on his Telegram channel that “a group of Chechen saboteurs who were moving around Kyiv in an ambulance had just been shot by the valiant Ukrainian military intelligence officers in Kyiv, partly shot, partly detained!”

 His claim could not be independently verified.